 Compared to the booming government-led projects, private-sector investment has been relatively flat in recent years.
 The introduction of the White Land Tax (a 2.5% tax on the value of land, applied on large (at least 10,000m2), undeveloped land plots within populated areas in the cities of Riyadh, Jeddah, Dammam, and Makkah), which was implemented in April 2017, was intended to stimulate development, particularly for the construction of residential units.
 However, the real impact of the tax is unclear given other dampening factors in the construction sector.

 Foreign investment in real estate is permitted (save in the cities of Mecca and Madinah), subject to obtaining the relevant investment license from Ministry of Saudi Arabia (MISA).

 Real Estate Investment Trusts (“REITs”) were introduced into the KSA market by the issuance of the Real Estate Investment Traded Funds Instructions on 24 October 2016 by the Capital Markets Authority (“CMA”).
-REITs are also subject to the Real Estate Investment Funds Regulations, issued by the CMA on 15 July 2006.
+REITs are also subject to the Real Estate Investment Funds Regulations, issued by the CMA on 15 July 2006 and amended on 24 February 2021.